Fredericcelerse/DrugClassification/README.md

 The SVM parameters are automatically optimized using the Bayesian Optimization approach, where we define manually the research space.

-Importantly, the model is trained in order to provide uncertainty in each predictions.
-We also plot the confusion matrix to have an idea about the reliability of the training (see [Confusion_Matrix.png](Confusion_Matrix.png)).
+Importantly, the model is trained in order to provide uncertainty in each prediction.
+We also plot the confusion matrix to have an idea about the reliability of the training (see [Confusion_Matrix.png](Confusion_Matrix.png)) and performed 5 cross-validations.

 More details about the setup and how the model is built are available within the script itself.